borgar/dateutil/README.md

 * `q` &mdash; quarter of the year

+The third optional parameter will get passed through the formatting system until it reaches

-The format method tolerates being assigned to the `Date.prototype` object and will work as expected:
+The format method is smart about being assigned to the `Date.prototype` object and will work as expected:

     Date.prototype.format = dateutil.format;
     new Date( 1975, 9, 16 ).format( 'Y-m-d' ) == "1975-10-16"